 Do I need a Spanish contract for a room rental in La Linea?

 Spanish law governs all rentals in La Linea.
-While verbal agreements are technically valid, a written contract protects you as a tenant.
-Insist on one.
-It should specify the rent, deposit amount, notice period, and what bills are included.
+A written contract protects you as a tenant and should specify the rent, deposit, notice period, and which bills are included.
+The LAU (Ley de Arrendamientos Urbanos) is the relevant statute.

 How long does it take to cross from La Linea to Gibraltar for work?

-At peak commuter times (typically 7:30 to 9:00am and 5:30 to 7:00pm), the crossing can take 20 to 45 minutes.
-Off-peak, it takes under 10 minutes.
-Most experienced frontier workers time their commute to avoid peak queues.
+At peak commuter times, typically 7:30 to 9:00am and 5:30 to 7:00pm, the crossing can take 20 to 45 minutes.
+Off-peak it takes under 10 minutes.
+Most frontier workers adjust their timing after the first few weeks.